sweiguny/PHP-Persistence-API/README.md

 Cyrene-ORM
 ======

-Cyrene is an ORM-Framework for PHP that implements the ActiveRecord pattern.
+Cyrene-ORM is an ORM-Framework for PHP that implements the ActiveRecord pattern.